 - 1 pinch Sea salt and black pepper

-- Add the breadcrumbs to a plate and whisk the eggs in a bowl.70 g Panko breadcrumbs, 2 Eggs
+- Add 70 g Panko breadcrumbs to a plate and whisk 2 Eggs in a bowl.

-- Coat each piece of chicken in the flour, then dip into the egg and then the breadcrumbs.700 g Chicken breast
+- Coat each piece of the 700 g Chicken breast in the flour, then dip into the egg and then the breadcrumbs.

-- Lightly coat the surface of a large baking tray with oil and place the breaded chicken onto it.
-Drizzle with more oil.2 tablespoon Olive oil
+- Lightly coat the surface of a large baking tray with 1 tablespoon Olive oil and place the breaded chicken onto it.
+Drizzle with 1 tablespoon Olive oil.

 - Bake for 25 minutes or until golden and cooked through.